-Printed name (PRINT CLEA Home phone r to logon with (Mike or Michael for example) School (Circle One) WR Elem WR High IMPORTANT! - YEAR OF GRADUATION (For Students Only) User signature Date Address User (place an "X" in the cor rect blank): I am 18 or or older I am under 18 If I am signing this Policy whand effect and agree to abide understand that when I turn 18, this Policy will continu ue to be in full force with the terms of the School District's computer network a purposes only.
-However, I also controversial materials and u I am therefore signing this Po Acquisition Site that provide claims, damages, losses and o such networks or his or her vehild's or ward's use of his or rents or guardians of san of the above studen District's Acceptable Und the Internet.
-I understand that it is not understand that it is not understand my child's colicy and agree to indees the opportunity to the costs, of whatever kind iolation of the foregoing ther access account if at, I have read, understand and agree that my child or Use and Internet Safety Policy for the student's access lerstand that access is being provided to the students is impossible for the School to restrict access to all off or ward's responsibility for abiding by the Policy. emnify and hold harmless the School, the School District for computer network and Internet and, that may result from my child's or ward's use of him Policy.
-Further, I accept full responsibility for supf and when such access is not in the School Setting.
-I g-approved account to access the School District's continuous control of the school district's control of the school District' ss to the School for educational fensive and trict and the Data access against all is or her access to pervision of my hereby give Parent or Guardian name(s) ( PRINT CLEARLY) Home phone Parent or Guardian signature (s) Date
+privilege may be revoked and believe disciplinary action may be taken against me.
+Printed name (PRINT CLEARLY) Home phone New Users - Use the form of your name you prefer example) er to logon with (Mike or Michael for School (Circle One) WR Elem WR R High IMPORTANT! - YEAR OF GRADUATION (For r Students Only) User signature Date Address User (place an "X" in the correct blank): I am 18 c If I am signing this Policy when I am under 18, I u understand that when I turn 18, this Policy will continue to be in full force and effect and agree ee to abide by this Policy.
+PARENT'S OR GUARDIAN'S AGREEMENT Γ To be read and signed by parents or guardians of f students who are under 18: As the parent or legal guardian of the above studen nt, I have read, understand and agree that my child or ward shall comply with the terms of the Internet Safety Policy for the student's access to the he School District's computer network and the Internet.
+I understand that access is being prov rided to the students for educational purposes only.
+However, I also understand that it is is impossible for the School to restrict access to all offensive and controversial materials responsibility for abiding by the Policy.
+I am therefore signing this Policy and agree to ind emnify and hold harmless the School, the School District and the Data Acquisition Site that provides the opportunity to the School District for computer network and Internet access against all claims, damages, losses and costs, of whatever kind, that may result from my c child's or ward's use of his or her access to such networks or his or her violation of the forego responsibility for supervision of my child's or war rd's use of his or her access account if and when such access is not in the School setting.
+I her to use the building-approved account to access the e School District's computer network and the Internet.
+Parent or Guardian name(s) (PRINT CLEARLY) Home phone , 1 Parent or Guardian signature(s) Date

-ADOPTED: Legal References: Children's Internet Protection Communications Act of 1934

-Elementary and Secondary Education Act of 1965, as amended (20 U.S.C.
-6801 et seq., Part F)
+ADOPTED: REVISED: Legal References: Children's Internet Protection Act of 2000 (H.R.
+4577, P.L.
+106-554) Communications Act of 1934, as amended (47 U.S.C.
+254[h],[l]) (001 · Elementary and Secondary Education Act of 1965, as amended (20 U.S.C.
+6 6801 et seq., Part F)